aromalks067/TO-Do-list-application/README.md

 # 📝 To-Do List Application

 A simple and efficient To-Do List application built to help users manage daily tasks with ease.
-This project demonstrates core features like task creation, updating, deletion, and persistent data storage using local state or a database.
+This project demonstrates core features like task creation, updating, deletion, and persistent data storage using local state or a database..

 ---